 - At the November 19, 2020 Joint Friendship Agreement Committee negotiating meeting it was agreed by both Councils that the application to amalgamate would include seven (7) elected officials to represent the newly formed municipality upon its incorporation - six councillors and a mayor.
 This is the standard elected structure for municipalities that fit "Town" status.
 This number is also in line with recommendations of the Act (Municipal Government Act RSA 200 Chapter M-26 Part 5 Division 1 s.
-143(1) - Number of councillors for municipalities) where it states "The council of a city or town consists of 7 councillors unless the council passes a bylaw specifying a higher or lower odd number." - The amalgamation will result in a reduction of seven (7) elected officials. - For the response to the staff portion of this question, see the response under Staffing.
+143(1) - Number of councillors for municipalities) where it states "The council of a city or town consists of 7 councillors unless the council passes a bylaw specifying a higher or lower odd number." - The amalgamation will result in a reduction of seven (7) elected officials instead of the fourteen (14) (between the two individual municipalities).
+For the response to the staff portion of this question, see the response under Staffing.